LSeu-Open/AIEnhancedWork/Tutorials/run-llms-locally-on-your-machine.md

 > [!NOTE]
 > Please note that while it may be **possible to run certain models with lower hardware specifications**, this may result in **slower inference speed**.
->
-> For **users with limited system resources** or older hardware configurations, I will also provide guidance on **cloud-based providers that can efficiently run these models**.

 > [!IMPORTANT]
 > The VRAM requirements listed in the tables are indicative estimates, calculated for a **Q4_0 quantization** that represents a **balance between model precision and inference speed** as recommended by the **default Ollama configuration.**